-Without a real definition of border security, state budget analysts can’t tell whether spending has been effective.
-But $815 million is proposed anyway.
+Without a real definition of border security, state budget analysts can’t tell whether spending has been effective, and yet $815 million is proposed anyway.

 Tag Archives: Rio Grande Valley